amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 #### Aristo (DE)

-Aristo was the slide rule brandname of the German company [Dennert & Pape](http://waywiser.rc.fas.harvard.edu/people/7640/dennert--pape) (D&P), which was founded in 1872.
+Aristo was the slide rule brandname of the German company [Dennert & Pape](http://waywiser.rc.fas.harvard.edu/people/7640/dennert--pape) (D&P), which were founded in 1872.
 But Aristo eventually became synonymous with D&P.

 ***Aristo 967 U Darmstadt***—The Aristo 967 U is one of the most advanced Darmstadt slide rules ever made.
 Unlike the older Darmstadt rules, the backside of Aristo 967 U is clear plastic, which allows the user to see the entire backside of the slide.
 Like other Darmstadt rules, the Aristo 967 U's slide holds the $LL_1$, $LL_2$, and $LL_3$ scales on the backside.
 But somewhat unusually, the $L$ scale is on the backside of the slide, as well.
 And in the tradition of Darmstadt, this slide rule is simplex.
 As such, the cursor does not reach the backside; the backside scales are read against the traditional red index marks at each end of the rule.
 Typical of all Aristo slide rules, the frame, the slide, and the cursor are made of a very high quality plastic.
 All these bits glide smoothly.

 ![Aristo 967 U](./figures/SlideRules/Aristo967U/front.jpg)

 Many late-model, plastic Darmstadt rules, like the Aristo 967 U, have thin lips protruding from the frame.
 These portions are often marked with 25-cm and 10-in ruler scales.
 Unfortunately, the corners of these lips are rather fragile.
 If the slide rule was mistreated, the corners chip easily.
 Pay attention to this type of damage, when purchasing a plastic Darmstadt.

+Frankly, I fail to see the value of the 25-cm and 10-in ruler scales.
+All engineers use the [triangular rule](https://americanhistory.si.edu/collections/search/object/nmah_692472) for measuring and drafting.
+This ruler is always on our desks.
+And on the very first day in engineering school, we were taught never to use the slide rule—a precision instrument—like a common ruler.
+So, putting ruler scales on a slide rule is simply wasting precious real estate.

 ***Aristo 0968 Studio***—This Aristo 0968 was my first slide rule, purchased from the government store in Burma, circa 1982.
 This is an ordinary log-log duplex engineering straight rule, like the K&E 4081-3.
 But this slide rule is about half a centimetre wider than the K&E 4081-3, which affords a couple of extra scales and a more logical scale layout.
 The Aristo 0968 has the Pythagorean $P$ scale for computing $1 - x^2$ and two $tan$ scales $T_1 [5.5°, 45°]$ and $T_2 [45°, 84.5°]$, which the K&E 4081-3 does not.
 And all six $LL$ scales are placed on the backside, making it a much more convenient rule to use.
 Indeed, usability is the hallmark of European and Asian slide rules; this is the area in which American slide rules falter.